 Toy Story Mania: This third thrill is a wonderful ride-through, interactive experience in which passengers shoot at virtual targets and compete against one another to score points.
 Designed as a series of carnival games with a "Toy Story" theme, the ride was an Imagineering breakthrough when it first opened in 2008.

-The E-Ticket ride has long been one of Disney World’s most popular attractions.
+This "E-ticket ride" has long been one of Disney World’s most popular attractions.
 While building Toy Story Land, Disney expanded the ride’s capacity by adding a third track.
 It also moved the entrance so that it is now inside the land.
 The homegrown design of its new facade is in harmony with the rest of Andy’s backyard.

 Toy Story Land Characters